 You don’t need a licence to use a metal detector in the UK, but there are laws about their use.

-- illegal on private land without permission from the owner
+- private land, without permission from the owner

-- illegal on a scheduled ancient monument (SAM) or in an area of archaeological importance (AAI) or a Site of Special Scientific Interest (SSSI)
+- a Site of Special Scientific Interest (SSSI)

 Land identified as a site of importance for nature conservation (SINC) should be discussed with the relevant local authority as permission may need to be sought from Natural England.